Slow Cooker Potatoes

 You can also use a mixture of potatoes (as I did in the photos you see here) – I used a mix of baby yellow potatoes and small red potatoes, and to ensure even cooking, I halved the red potatoes so everything cooked through evenly.

-Please note that this recipe will not work with large Russet potatoes.
+Tip: Please note that this recipe will not work with large russet potatoes.
+If you want to use large russet potatoes, make this easy slow cooker roasted potatoes recipe instead!

 Potatoes: Unpeeled, small potatoes (such as small red potatoes, baby yellow potatoes or even fingerling potatoes) work best for this recipe.
 You can even use a variety of those mixed together.
-But note that this method will not work with large Russet potatoes.
-See above for more tips on choosing the best potatoes to use in your slow cooker.
+But note that this method will not work with large russet potatoes.
+If you prefer to use russet potatoes try this slow cooker roasted potatoes recipe, or this slow cooker baked potato recipe.

 Extra virgin olive oil: I love the light, buttery flavor of the extra virgin olive oil in this recipe.
 But you can also use any other neutral flavored oil in its place like avocado, vegetable or canola oil.